Do blood tests to detect cancer in advance really work? – breaking latest news-breakinglatest.news-Breaking Latest News

 The risk: unwarranted anxiety

 Also because the stakes are high: for many experts, the greatest risk in the indiscriminate dissemination of tests for sale is that of create anxiety and indiscriminate fears.
 “These tests then require numerous other investigations to actually confirm the presence of a tumor – he explains Nicholas Normandirector of the Department of Translational Research at the Pascale Foundation Cancer Institute in Naples —: the danger, in the event of “false positives”, is that of having to carry out numerous useless checks.
-A waste for the health system and a huge load of anguish for those concerned ».
+A waste for the health system and an enormous load of anguish for those concerned».
 Is it a convenient economic investment?
 “Not for individuals – explains Normanno -.
 To date, there is still no scientifically validated, effective test.
-Much proof of validity is still needed before having a mature tool that can be administered as screening universale, or “overall” on the entire healthy population.
+We still need many proofs of validity before having a mature tool that can be administered as screening universale, or “overall” on the entire healthy population.
 And, consequently, not even for the NHS.
-We already have effective, free screenings in Italy: la mammography for the early diagnosis of breast cancer, Pap test o Hpv test for that to the uterus, fecal occult blood test for the colon”.
-Thus, every year, precancerous lesions or early stage carcinomas are discovered that are removed with a high probability of complete recovery for the patients.
+We already have effective, free screenings in Italy: la mammography for the early diagnosis of breast cancer, Pap test o Hpv test for that to the uterus, fecal occult blood test for the colon.
+Thus, every year, precancerous lesions or early stage carcinomas are discovered which are removed with a high probability of complete recovery for the patients.
 And recently a program financed by the Ministry of Health has been added, reserved for heavy or ex smokers, with spiral CT scan for lung cancer.
 For these exams the numbers, stemming from millions of people around the world, have shown all the advantages and possible disadvantages or risks (and the cons were judged inferior to the pros).
 And the successes have been measured, in terms of human lives saved and economic savings.
 Numbers that are still missing for the promising and sponsored “multicancer” blood tests.